Website / DesuDesBrigade

 - Professor Otaku, who produces the review series "Anime Dissection" and "OVA 101."

 - Arkada, who produces the anime review called "Glass Reflection."
 He wears a lab coat during his reviews, which makes him vaguely reminiscent of Dr. Horrible.

-JesuOtaku, who produces a review segment simply entitled "The JesuOtaku Anime Review".
-She is much more analytical than the other reviewers, using a four-star rating system.
-She tries to be objective and may give high scores to shows that she doesn't personally like.
-She also produced her "summer project", an audio drama adaptation of Fruits Basket, every Wednesday throughout summer 2011.
+- JesuOtaku, who produces a review segment simply entitled "The JesuOtaku Anime Review".
+He is much more analytical than the other reviewers, using a four-star rating system.
+He tries to be objective and may give high scores to shows that he doesn't personally like.
+He also produced his "summer project", an audio drama adaptation of Fruits Basket, every Wednesday throughout summer 2011.